Auto Mechanic

 How often do I REALLY need to get my oil changed?

-Asked by Jay76 almost 12 years ago
+Asked by Jay76 over 12 years ago

 Following your owners manual is key.
 That being said, that can require you to be sure you are checking your own oil level, along with the rest of the fluids.
 I think that 10k miles is too long for oil changes.
 I think every 5k is perfect.
 10k is a long time to not have anyone inspect your car.
 It can mean the difference between replacing rear brake pads, and having to replace the rotors.